The Zimmerly property (in the foreground) in the Columbia River Gorge National Scenic Area. (Image by Brady Holden)

 Incomplete land use application

 In 2020, Zimmerly's attorney, James D. "Jamie" Howsley of the Jordan Ramis law firm, filed a land use application with Clark County seeking permission to mine the property, as well as retroactive approval for the unpermitted mining done in 2017 through 2020.
-However, the land use application is severely incomplete, hides the project's adverse environmental impacts, and proposes a mining "haul road" in a residential area where mining uses are prohibited.
-The Clark County Land Use Hearing Examiner is currently evaluating the mining proposal.
-Friends and allies are asking the Hearing Examiner to deny the requested mining permits and require a full Environmental Impact Statement for the project.
+However, the land use application was severely incomplete, hid the project's adverse environmental impacts, and proposed a mining "haul road" in a residential area where mining uses are prohibited.
+For those reasons and others, the Clark County Land Use Hearing Examiner denied the land use application in 2023.
+The hearing examiner's decision was appealed, both to the Gorge Commission under the National Scenic Area Act and to the Clark County Superior Court under the Land Use Petition Act.
+The latter appeal was dismissed by the Superior Court in 2023, and the appeal to the Gorge Commission will be litigated in 2024.

 Zimmerly Mining Decision Timeline